kdpuvvadi/cloudflare-ddns-powershell/README.md

 # Cloudflare DDNS service for Windows

-DDNS service for cloudflare users running windows with PowerShell
+DDNS service for cloudflare users with PowerShell

 ## Getting Started